Carson-Shook/Winclipper/README.md

 **1.3** - 2019-05-01

 This release of Winclipper includes the biggest addition since its original release: Bitmap support!
 Now you can copy images and paste them at a later time, and of course, if you don't want to do that (or you want to reduce or increase the amount of memory to cache images) you can change that in the settings.
 - Bitmaps can now be copied and pasted just like Unicode text.
-They appear in the menu with a tiny thumbnail and the dimentions of the image, and the pop-up preview shows the image with a max height or width of 500px.
+They appear in the menu with a tiny thumbnail and the dimensions of the image, and the pop-up preview shows the image with a max height or width of 500px.
 - Added the long-awaited Delete feature.
 Now you can right click on a clip and click "Delete" to remove it from the list.
 - The Clip format has been reworked to support multiple types of data.
 Your clips file will be upgraded to the new format the first time that you run this update.
 - Text previews are now cached after they draw so that viewing large text previews is much faster.
-- You'll now be warned when clicking "Clear Clips", giving you an oportunity to cancel in case you misclicked it.
+- You'll now be warned when clicking "Clear Clips", giving you an opportunity to cancel in case you misclicked it.

 It also includes the following bug fixes:
 - Fixes a handful of tiny memory leaks.